spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 Be judicious with screen real estate by deciding whether visual turn taking should occupy a full or [partial](https://uxdesign.cc/redesigning-siri-and-adding-multitasking-features-to-ios-70c2f1a1569b) screen.
 Using a full screen to communicate turn taking isn’t always realistic.

-## Communicate active listening using an animation
+## Communicate Active Listening Using an Animation

 Static cues don’t convey activity in the same way.
 Here are some things to keep in mind when designing your listening animation: